by John Brown, BrownCycles.com

 Show the love.

 If for no other reason, stop by the shop and say hello.
 Depending on how quiet the shop is through the winter, things can get pretty boring for the staff, who would love to share their knowledge.
-Storage can only be cleaned and reorganized many times after all the boxed bikes are built.
-After that, the friendly face of a customer is a welcome sight.
+Storage can only be cleaned and reorganized so many times after all the boxed bikes are built.
+After that, a friendly customer face is a welcome sight.

 About John Brown, the author